Robust and Heavy-Tailed Mean Estimation Made Simple, via Regret Minimization: Optimal Breakdown Point Analysis

 \section{Optimal Breakdown Point Analysis}

-We now consider a slight variant of the filter algorithm and show that it achieves the optimal breakdown point of $\epsilon = 1/2$ (for the spectral sample reweighting problem).
+We now consider a slight variant of the filter algorithm and show that it achieves the optimal breakdown point of $\epsilon = 1/2$, for the robust mean estimation problem.
 Recall that both the classic filter algorithm and our \autoref{alg:filter-subg} work with the spectral scores defined as $\tau_i = \left(\left \langle v^{(t)}, x_i\right \rangle - \left\langle v^{(t)},\nu^{(t)} \right\rangle\right)^2$, where the second term is the (weighted) average of the first.
 Instead, the following variant replaces that by the median.

 Throughout we let $\nu^{(t)} = \sum_i w^{(t)}_i x_i$, $M^{(t)} = \sum_i w^{(t)}_i (x_i- \nu^{(t)})(x_i - \nu^{(t)})^T$.